Loretta Lynch Fast Facts

 1999 - Lynch serves on the trial team that prosecutes and convicts New York City police officers for violating the civil rights of Haitian immigrant Abner Louima.

-1999-2001 - Appointed by President Bill Clinton, serves as US Attorney for the Eastern District of New York.
+1999-2001 - Appointed by President Bill Clinton to serve as US attorney for the Eastern District of New York.

 January 2002 - Joins Hogan & Hartson LLP as a partner.